Before juicing that first Kale, you’ll have to read this article and avoid these mistakes.

 This will not apply if you have a horizontal slow juicer like an Omega NC800 because the pulp ejection port is straight.
 So there is no risk of clogging.

-8. Not drinking immediately afterwards
+8. Not drinking immediately afterward

 The longer the juice sits exposed to air, its nutrient content, enzymes, phytochemicals, all the good stuff will oxidize.